home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 To speed up delivery of notifications you may need to use the first critical notification format listed in the [docs](../notifications/critical.md#android).
 Alarm stream and TTS notifications are currently not supported in Wear OS.
 :::

+<span class='beta'>BETA</span>

+Basic support for [actionable notifications](../notifications/actionable.md) has been added.
+Any action with [`URI`](../notifications/actionable.md#uri-values) will be ignored and treated as a normal action.
+Any action that results in an event being sent back is supported, such as reply.

 ### Notification Commands

 The Wear OS app has basic support for [notification commands](../notifications/commands.md).
 Unfortunately not all commands will be able to be supported in the app.
 The below list of commands are currently supported: